TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 ::::::

-CLick on the symbol to the right below for the proof of {prf:ref}`Prop:DetRowReduction:RowOps` and {prf:ref}`Prop:DetRowReduction:SumofCols`.
+Click on the symbol to the right below for the proof of {prf:ref}`Prop:DetRowReduction:RowOps` and {prf:ref}`Prop:DetRowReduction:SumofCols`.

 ::::::{dropdown} Proof of&nbsp;{prf:ref}`Prop:DetRowReduction:RowOps`&nbsp;and&nbsp;{prf:ref}`Prop:DetRowReduction:SumofCols`.